akeneo/pim-docs/install_pim/manual/daemon_queue.rst

 Purpose of the queue
 --------------------

-Jobs launched from the UI or from the CLI are pushed into a `queue <https://en.wikipedia.org/wiki/Message_queue>`_ in order to be processed in background.
+Jobs launched from the UI or from the CLI are pushed into `queues <https://en.wikipedia.org/wiki/Message_queue>`_ in order to be processed in background.

 One or several daemon processes have to be launched to execute the jobs.